-In addition to this, 5% of all codes which TNS BMRB were certain about were selected to be sent to ONS for quality control checking (20% for fraud cases).
+In addition to this, 5% of all codes which Kantar Public were certain about were selected to be sent to ONS for quality control checking (10% for fraud cases).
 These were selected in a systematic fashion by selecting every nth case in each two-week time period.

 All offence codes checks carried out by researchers at ONS took place through an online offence coding portal.
 Victimisation modules for checking by ONS were uploaded to the portal every week.
 The offence coding portal contains the unique serial number of each victim form, the code that the coder (and supervisor if applicable) had given the incident, how certain the coder (and supervisor) was about the coding, and any notes that the coder added about why they were uncertain.
-An electronic version of the paper-based document providing the key variables from the Victimisation Module was also available from the portal.
+The summary document providing the key variables from the Victimisation Module was also available from the portal.